A Tight Bound of Hard Thresholding: The Key Bound

 One may verify that the above equality holds {\em if and only if}

 To see this, let $\Omega$ be the support set of $\Hk{\bb}$ and $\overline{\Omega}$ be the complement.
 Let $\bb_1 = \PO{\bb} = \Hk{\bb}$ and $\bb_2 = \mathcal{P}_{\overline{\Omega}}(\bb)$.
-Likewise, we define $\ba_1$ and $\ba_2$ as the components of $\ba$ supported on $\Omega$ and $\overline{\Omega}$ respectively.
-Hence, \eqref{eq:key1} indicates $\ba_1 = \bb_1$ and $\ba_2 = (1+ t^{-1})\bb_2$ where we assume $t > 0$ since $t=0$ immediately implies $\Hk{\bb} = \bb$ and hence the equality of~\eqref{eq:old} does not hold.
-If $\zeronorm{\bb_1} < k$, then we have $\ba_2 = \bb_2 = \bzero$ since $\bb_1$ contains the $k$ largest absolute elements of $\bb$.
-Otherwise, the fact that $\zeronorm{\ba} \leq k$ and $\ba_1 = \bb_1$ implies $\ba_2 = 0$, and hence $\bb_2$.
+Likewise, we define $\bx_1$ and $\bx_2$ as the components of $\bx$ supported on $\Omega$ and $\overline{\Omega}$ respectively.
+Hence, \eqref{eq:key1} indicates $\bx_1 = \bb_1$ and $\bx_2 = (1+ \gamma^{-1})\bb_2$ where we assume $\gamma > 0$ since $\gamma=0$ immediately implies $\Hk{\bb} = \bb$ and hence the equality of~\eqref{eq:old} does not hold.
+If $\zeronorm{\bb_1} < k$, then we have $\bx_2 = \bb_2 = \bzero$ since $\bb_1$ contains the $k$ largest absolute elements of $\bb$.
+Otherwise, the fact that $\zeronorm{\bx} \leq k$ and $\bx_1 = \bb_1$ implies $\bx_2 = \bzero$, and hence $\bb_2$.
 Therefore, we obtain~\eqref{eq:key2}.

-When~\eqref{eq:key2} happens, however, we in reality have $\twonorm{\Hk{\bb} - \ba} = \twonorm{\bb - \ba} = 0$.
+When~\eqref{eq:key2} happens, however, we in reality have $\twonorm{\Hk{\bb} - \bx} = \twonorm{\bb - \bx} = 0$.
 In other words, the factor of $2$ in~\eqref{eq:old} can essentially be replaced with an {\em arbitrary constant}!
 In this sense, we conclude that the bound~\eqref{eq:old} is not tight.
-Our new estimate for hard thresholding is as follows: \begin{theorem}[Tight Bound for Hard Thresholding] Let $\bb \in \Rd$ be a general vector and $\ba \in \Rd$ be any $K$-sparse signal\footnote{Even if $\ba$ is not exactly $K$-sparse, we still can bound the error by $\twonorm{\Hk{\bb} - \ba} \leq\twonorm{\Hk{\bb} - \Hk{\ba}}+ \twonorm{\Hk{\ba} - \ba}$.
-Thus, without loss of generality, we assume that $\ba$ is $K$-sparse.}.
-Choose $k \geq K$.
-Then, we have the following universal bound:
+Our new estimate for hard thresholding is as follows: \begin{theorem}[Tight Bound for Hard Thresholding] Let $\bb \in \Rd$ be an arbitrary vector and $\bx \in \Rd$ be any $K$-sparse signal.
+For any $k \geq K$, we have the following bound: